 If you ever get a chance to own any art by serial killers, take a hard pass on the paintings on this list, unless you’re actively trying to die alone.

-Serial Killer Deets: The details of John Wayne Gacy's case are enough to make the hair stand up on the back of your neck.
+Serial Killer Details: The details of John Wayne Gacy's case are enough to make the hair stand up on the back of your neck.
 He molested, raped, and murdered young men and boys, then buried him in his basement.
-Some of them were employees of his, who he had dig grave-sized holes in his house, before killing them and burying them in the holes they dug.

-Serial Killer Deets: For a while, Glen Edward Rogers, The Casanova Killer, was on the top of the FBI's ten most wanted list, which is a victory in and of itself.
-Rogers had a short history as a serial killer (he was only proven to kill five people), but at one point he claimed to have murdered more than 70 people.
+Serial Killer Details: For a while, Glen Edward Rogers, The Casanova Killer, was on the top of the FBI's ten most wanted list, which is a victory in and of itself.
+Rogers was convicted of killing several people but he has claimed to have murdered more than 70 people.
 He later recanted his statement and said that he was kidding.
-LOL.

-Serial Killer Deets: For Henry Lee Lucas, it was about quantity, not quality, and his body count tops out well over 150 victims across the Southeast.
+Serial Killer Details: For Henry Lee Lucas, it was about quantity, not quality, and his body count tops out to potentially hundreds of victims across the South.
 Maybe?
-Even after Lucas' death from heart failure, people are debating whether or not he could have murdered hundreds of people while drifting across the United States.
+Even after Lucas' death from natural causes, people are debating whether or not he could have murdered hundreds of people while drifting across the United States.
 At one point, his self-professed murder toll was 600.
-Um, what?
-How?